dino-dna/react-tui/docs/manual.md

 ## The future

-`blessed` is great, but it is not actively maintained. `neo-blessed` claims support, and does have some traction, but isn't really the ideal vision of an active, healthy space either.
+`blessed` is great, but it is not actively maintained. `neo-blessed` claims maintenance, and does exhibit some activity, but isn't necessarily a flourishing community either.
+No ill will indended, of course :).

-Long term, decoupling our component API from blessed widgets and _closer_ to blessed's terminal/tput primitives will improve some issues.
-We may refactor non-widgets from blessed into TS and help contribute to move that community forward.
+Long term, decoupling our component API from blessed widgets and use lower level blessed's primitives will improve some issues.
+We may refactor non-widget code from blessed into Typescript and help contribute to move that community forward.
 We may consider dropping blessed outright and seeing our react components play nicely with Cedric's [WIP Document Model](https://github.com/cronvel/terminal-kit/blob/HEAD/doc/document-model.md#top).
 TBD.
 You tell us what you think--let's do it together! :)